- Scientific name: Hexanchus griseus

 Although bluntnose sixgill shark are generally slow-moving they are powerful predators which are capable of reaching high speeds over short distances when they need to.
 They feed on fish and squid, but may also take crustaceans such as crabs and lobster, especially when young.
 When fully grown large fish will form part of the bluntnose sixgill shark’s diet, with hake, cod, pollock and larger shark species such as spurdog, smooth-hound and similar species all being eaten, with even seals and sea lions also being taken by the largest bluntnose sixgill sharks.

-The shark was reeled in after a thirty-fve minute battle and was at the time it was caught the largest ever caught on rod and line in British or Irish waters.
-However, there was controversy as the fish was killed to be taken back to shore to be weighed, rather then returned to the sea.
+The shark was reeled in after a thirty-five minute battle and was at the time it was caught the largest ever caught on rod and line in British or Irish waters.
+However, there was controversy as the fish was killed to be taken back to shore to be weighed, rather than returned to the sea.
 In 2017 English anglers Ben Bond caught an even larger sixgill shark when boat fishing off the coast of County Clare in Ireland.
 After battling for an hour and a half he managed to get the shark to the surface and alongside the boat (it was far too large to bring on board).
 It was estimated that the shark was 25ft long and weighed around 1500lbs.
-Unlike the catch made by Mr. Waldis the shark was released by Ben Bond.
+Unlike the catch made by Mr Waldis the shark was released by Ben Bond.
 In 2019 another huge sixgill shark was caught in Irish waters off the coast of County Clare by Charlene Dillon.
 The shark was 15ft long and estimated to weigh 1200lbs.
 Again this sixgill shark was released after being photographed alongside the boat and the catch is believed to set a new record for a fish caught on rod and line by a female angler in European waters.
+In the summer of 2021 a group of British anglers caught fourteen sixgill sharks from an undisclosed location in the Atlantic.
+The largest shark was 450lb and all were released after being unhooked.